Norman Wisdom: Retirement

 In October 2004, Norman Wisdom announced that he would retire from the entertainment industry on his 90th birthday, 4 February 2005.
 He stated that he intended to spend more time with his family, play golf, and enjoy driving around the Isle of Man, where he was living at the time.

-Despite his retirement, Wisdom returned to acting in 2007 with a role in the short film Expresso, directed by Kevin Powis.
+Despite his retirement, Wisdom returned to acting in 2007 aged 92 with a role in the short film Expresso, directed by Kevin Powis.
 Set over the course of a single day in a coffee shop, the film was funded by the UK Film Council and ScreenWM.
 It was shot in January and premiered at the Cannes Film Festival on 27 May 2007.
 Wisdom later announced (as reported by BBC and ITV News) that this would be his final film role.

 Expresso was subsequently adopted by the UK charity Macmillan and released on DVD to raise funds.
 In the film, Wisdom portrayed a vicar irritated by a fly in a café.
 Producer Nigel Martin Davey initially gave him a silent, visual role so he would not need to memorise any lines.
 However, on the day of filming, Wisdom was so engaged that his performance was expanded to include more comedic moments.

 Personal life

 Wisdom was married twice.
 His first marriage was to Doreen Brett in 1941.
 By 1944, they had separated when Doreen gave birth to a son, Michael (born 1944), fathered by Albert Gerald Hardwick, a telephone engineer.
 The marriage was formally dissolved in 1946.

-In 1947, he married his second wife, Freda Isobel Simpson; together they had two children: Nicholas (born 1953), who later played first-class cricket for Sussex, and Jacqueline (born 1954).
-The couple divorced in 1969, with Wisdom being granted full custody of their children.
+In 1947, Wisdom married Freda Isobel Simpson; together they had two children: Nicholas (born 1953), who later played first-class cricket for Sussex, and Jacqueline (born 1954).
+The couple divorced in 1969, and Wisdom was granted full custody of their children.
 Freda later died in Brighton in 1992.

+He was appointed an Officer of the Order of the British Empire (OBE) in the 1995 Birthday Honours for services to entertainment and for charitable services, and was knighted in the 2000 New Year Honours for services to entertainment.

-A well-known and well-loved resident of the Isle of Man, Wisdom lived for 27 years in a house in Andreas called Ballalough (Manx for "lake farm", and also a playful pun on the English phrase "belly laugh").
+A well-known and well-loved resident of the Isle of Man, Wisdom lived for 27 years in a house in Andreas called Ballalaugh (Manx for "lake farm", and also a playful pun on the English phrase "belly laugh").
 He was active in charitable causes, including support for orphanages in Albania.
 In 2005, he appeared in a music video for the Manx girl group Twisted Angels, for their single "LA", in support of the local charity Project 21.

 In the 1960s, he was involved in a high-profile legal case, Wisdom v Chamberlain (1968), when the Inland Revenue pursued him for tax on profits from the sale of silver bullion, which he had bought out of concern over the devaluation of the pound.
 Wisdom argued that it was a personal investment, but the court ruled it was a trading venture, and therefore subject to income tax.